Ayrshire (horse): 1889: four-year-old season

 Ayrshire ran only three times in 1889, but won two of the season's most valuable prizes.
 On his four-year-old debut on 11 May Ayrshire faced a strong field, including Friar's Balsam (who started odds-on favourite) and Seabreeze in the £10,000 Royal Stakes at Kempton Park.
 Ridden by Jack Watts, Ayrshire took the lead turning into the straight as Friar's Balsam dropped away, but he was soon challenged by Seabreeze.
 The two leaders pulled well clear of the remainder, with Ayrshire holding off the filly's sustained challenge to win comfortably by a length.

 On 19 July he faced Seabreeze again in the third running of the £10,000 Eclipse Stakes at Sandown, for which he started 4/5 favorite.
 He won "in a canter" by about two lengths, beating the three-year-olds El Dorado and Seclusion with Seabreeze well beaten.
 In the Champion Stakes at Newmarket in October Ayrshire was beaten into third place by the three-year-old Gold in one of the "chief surprises" of the year.
 It transpired that he had been injured in the race and was retired to stud.

 Stud career

 Ayrshire was retired to his owners stud at Egerton House, Newmarket.
 He was a modest success as a stallion, being particularly effective as a sire of fillies.
 His best progeny included the Oaks winners Airs and Graces and Our Lassie and the important broodmares Gas and Glare.
 His best colt may have been Bowling Brook, who raced in the United States, where his wins included the Belmont Stakes and the Metropolitan Handicap.
 Ayrshire was put down on 30 March 1910.

 Pedigree

+Ayrshire is inbred 4S x 5D to the stallion Touchstone, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Honeysuckle) on the dam side of his pedigree.

+Ayrshire is inbred 4S x 5D to the mare Beeswing, meaning that she appears fourth generation on the sire side of his pedigree, and fifth generation (via Honeysuckle) on the dam side of his pedigree.